playfulprogramming/playfulprogramming/content/blog/understanding-the-dom/index.md

 element.dataset.userInfo = {name: "Tony"}
 console.log(element.dataset.userInfo) // "[object Object]"
 /**
  * "[object Object]" is because it's running `Object.prototype.toString()`
  * to convert the object to a string to store on the attribute */
 ```

 > If you're having a difficult time understanding why `toString` is bring ran or what `prototype` is doing here, don't worry: You're in good company.
 The JavaScript prototype system is complex and can be difficult to follow.
 >
-> For now, it will suffice to just know that you're only able to store strings in element attribute
+> For now, it will suffice to just know that you're only able to store strings in element attribute.